Writings for the drawer

 This season consists of 10 GPs, which are:

-Grand Prix Requirements Progress as of the end of October
+Grand Prix Requirements Progress as of the 4-MAR

-Client-side tech GP Individual projects + group project Done with my individual project, halfway there with group project.
+Client-side tech GP Individual projects + group project Passed

 0 60 80